-Along the way I have grappled with emotional challenges such as depression, anxiety, perfectionism, anger, body image issues, fertility issues, miscarriage and conflictual close relationships.
+It was in the depths of grief, loss and change, and sometimes despair, that I connected with a desire to heal from past trauma and hurts.
+Along the way, I have grappled with emotional challenges such as depression, anxiety, perfectionism, anger, body image issues, fertility issues, miscarriage and conflictual close relationships.

-I have come to know and heal, and continue healing, from the impact of my early childhood experiences, the impact of migration and relocation, as well as the impact of generational trauma and addiction.
+I have come to know and heal, and continue healing, from the impact of my early childhood experiences, the impact of migration and relocation, as well as the impact of intergenerational trauma and addiction.

 My professional journey

 Before training as counsellor and psychotherapist, I spent a decade in the corporate information, technology and telecommunications industry, after graduating with a Bachelor in Electrical Engineering from the University of Technology Sydney (UTS).